Removal procedure

 4. Remove the fuel injection pump sprocket.

-1. Check the coolant pump housing for damage and leakage.
+1. Check the coolant pump housing for damage and leaks.

 2. Check the coolant pump bearing for play and excessive noise.

-3. Check the water pump pulley for excessive wear.
-If the water pump is defective, replace the entire water pump.
+3. Check the coolant pump pulley for excessive wear.
+If the coolant pump is faulty, replace the entire coolant pump.

 4. Clean the mating surfaces of the coolant pump and cylinder block.